TV Tropes Needs Your Help

 - Only Sane Man: Elsa's adoptive mother is the only one that doesn't get caught in the miracle hype and she's mostly seen interacting with her daughter.
 Besides Orly and the priest, she's also shown to be somewhat skeptical, only going along with it for her daughter's sake.

 - Peaceful in Death: Elsa, as she finally breathes her last breath, in contrast with the cacophony below.

 - Prayer Pose: Elsa, kneeling with hands clasped together and her head tilted up high to the Heavens.

-- Recurring Extra: The crazy lady (Aling Pising) that carries her child ( which eventually dies, due to an epidemic) everywhere, asking for help to random passersby.
+- Recurring Extra: The crazy lady (Aling Pising, the beggar) that carries her child ( which eventually dies, due to an epidemic) everywhere, asking for help to random passersby.